 - Need for extensive or complicated treatment (tooth extraction, oral surgery)

-The Bronx sedation dentists at East Tremont Dental are trained in sedation dentistry techniques, which are intended to alleviate dental fear and anxiety.
+The highly skilled dentist team at East Tremont is trained in sedation dentistry techniques, which are intended to alleviate dental fear and anxiety.
 Sedation dentistry medications and local anesthetics significantly reduce – or even eliminate – discomfort during dental procedures, such as the placement of porcelain crowns, dental implant surgery or periodontal treatment.
 Sedation dentistry medications can be administered as pills, liquids, or injections, or can be inhaled.
-Types of sedation dentistry include the following:.
+Types of sedation dentistry include the following:

 Nitrous oxide (also known as “laughing gas”): inhaled through a small mask that is placed over the patient’s nose during treatment.
 After breathing normally through the nose for a few minutes, patients start to feel calm and comfortable while staying awake.
 They remain in a “conscious sedation” state where they are able to hear and respond to requests from the dental team.
 The effects of the nitrous oxide last as long as the mask remains in place; when it is removed, the effects wear off.